sakrist/sakrist/README.md

 ## Hi there 👋

-## Current work
-Working at Elsevier doing a lot of many differnt tihngs 😁
+I like:

-I like languages C++, Swift, TypeScript.
+* programming languages C++, Swift, TypeScript.
-I like things related to rendering graphics, GPUs and designed things through the code.
+* things related to rendering graphics, shaders, GPUs and designed things through the code.
+* elegant APIs, small and clever solutions
+* coaching, mentoring and talking about carrier growth

-Hit me a message if you want to talk about people management, mentoring and coaching.
+Hit me a message if you want to talk about one of the topics.

 <picture>
 <source